sarkistlt/fetch-graph/README.md

 Simple implementation of "fetch" for GraphQL API.
 Module use vanilla javaScript 'XMLHttpRequest', so it will work everywhere.
+No polyfills, No dependencies, just 1kb simple function.

 Usage pretty similar to standard "fetch".